nomppy/nomppy.github.io/content/drafts/live-by.md

 If you feel sufficiently tired, you can enter [hypnagogia](https://en.wikipedia.org/wiki/Hypnagogia) almost immediately, and wake up in 10 minutes refreshed without falling into deeper sleep.

 # Structured procrastination
-Discussed more deeply (and wittily) in [this essay](https://structuredprocrastination.com), structured procrastination is the idea that procrastinators will do anything but the most important, pressing task — including other tasks[^I live this].
+Discussed more deeply (and wittily) in [this essay](https://structuredprocrastination.com), structured procrastination is the idea that procrastinators will do anything but the most important, pressing task — including other tasks.

 Procrastination is an (in my opinion) unavoidable phenomenon, but it's amazing how much we can get done in the process of avoiding something in particular.
 I've helped so many people in the AP students discord server with physics, whilst avoiding writing an unpleasant essay.
 Where would the world be without procrastinators?
 Stackexchange practically would not exist.

-Love live procrastination.
+Long live procrastination.

 # [Onelook.com](https://onelook.com)
 _Ack-_ what was that word for "strong hatred" that ends with "ma"?